FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - v0.1711 - **🍪 Cookie handling is here!**
    - see `config.ini` for `yt-dlp` options to set up your cookies
    - this will make it easier to enable seamless operation with no interruptions with some services
+   - use your own `cookies.txt` file or directly link your favorite browser profile for better, uninterrupted access to any online media sources that need session cookies
 - v0.1710 - rewrite for chunking logic when sending as messages & re-encoding tool
    - better step-by-step logging, better error catching, better fitting into TG message limits with fallbacks
    - again; please refer to i.e. [Issue #7](https://github.com/FlyingFathead/whisper-transcriber-telegram-bot/issues/7) (and open up a new issue if necessary) if the problem persists